-Looking closely, I suppose there is a last time for everything as well.
-Each unique moment arises and passes away within the flow of eternity quite distinctly, so quickly that we can't actually grasp it at all no matter how hard we try.
+I suppose there is a last time for everything as well.
+Each unique moment arises and passes away within the flow of eternity.
+It occurs so quickly that we can't actually grasp it.

 I'm just as certain that it can really, really help.